 Christel Swasey, living in Pleasant Grove, Utah, is the mother of a blended family of five children, ranging from five years of age to twenty-three.
 She holds a Bachelor’s degree in English, a Master’s degree in Communications from Brigham Young University, and a teaching credential from California State University.
 She has taught at the university level, public and private high school, elementary and home school co-ops.
 Currently she teaches at both FreedomProject Academy, a private online school, and at George Mueller Academy, a home school center.
 She is an active proponent of Constitutional education and writes a blog titled What is Common Core?

 Ze’ev Wurman is a senior fellow with American Principles Project, and he is a former senior policy adviser at the U.S. Department of Education.
 Between 2012 and 2014 he was a visiting scholar at the Hoover Institution in Stanford, California.
-In 2010 he served as a commissioner on the California Academic Content Standards Commission that evaluated the Common Core’s suitability for California adoption.
-He has authored multiple studies evaluating the Common Core mathematics standards and has been widely published in professional and general media.
+In 2010, he served as a commissioner on the California Academic Content Standards Commission that evaluated Common Core’s for California adoption.
+He has authored multiple studies evaluating the Common Core math standards and has been widely published in professional and general media.

 Dr. Peg Luksik is Founder and Chair of Founded on Truth.
 Her valuable experience in areas of education and family issues are proven by her work for homeschoolers in Pennsylvania.
 Dr. Lusik was key in passing legislation that restored parent’s rights in Pennsylvania.
 She sat on the Founding Boards of the Pennsylvania Family Institute and the Pennsylvania Leadership conference.
 Dr. Luksik hosted her own television talk show called The Learning Curve as well as co-authored Outcome Based Education: The State’s Assault on our Children’s Values.
 As Chairman of the National Parent’s Commission, Dr. Luksik fights for parental rights in education proactively and successfully.